Paul72187/Tennis/README.md

 1. To play the ManualScore version, cd into the ManualScore folder and run python3 play_tennis.py

 2. To play the SimulatedScore verison, cd into the SimulatedScore folder and run python3 play_tennis.py

+3. To play the Tournament version, cd into the Tournament folder and run python3 play_tennis.py